 Concurrent operation of these drought permits/orders could potentially exacerbate the hydrological and ecological effects on the Derbyshire River Derwent.
 However, the options are 'almost independent' because the River Derwent at Ambergate drought permit/order relates to flows with a flow exceedance in a range of about 75% to 85%, demonstrably not at the lowest flows in a year and especially in a drought period.
 By contrast, the Derwent Reservoirs drought permit/order is triggered when reservoir storage falls below the Drought Control Line which occurs at the most critical time in a drought at the lowest river flows, i.e. with a flow exceedance of 95% (or Q95) or higher.
 Although both of the drought permits/orders may technically be in force at the same time, their effects will rarely be apparent together, for the reasons outlined above.
-Furthermore, the HRA screening assessment concluded there would be no likely significant effects on the qualifying features of the Humber Estuary European Marine Site given the minimal contribution of the Derbyshire River Derwent to Q95 flows to the Humber estuary.
+Furthermore, the HRA concluded there would be no Likely Significant Effects on the qualifying features of the Humber Estuary European Marine Site given the minimal contribution of the Derbyshire River Derwent to Q95 flows to the Humber estuary.

-Tittesworth Reservoir and River Churnet cumulative effects with River Derwent at Ambergate and Derwent Reservoirs
+Tittesworth Reservoir and River Churnet cumulative effects with River Derwent at Ambergate, Derwent Reservoirs and River Dove

-These three drought permits/orders are all located in the Humber River Basin, so consideration must be given to any cumulative effects that concurrent operation could cause on the Humber Estuary European Marine Site.
-The HRA screening concluded that cumulative effects are likely to be negligible given the minimal contribution (<4%) of the affected water bodies to the Q95 flow to the Humber Estuary.
+These four drought permits/orders are all located on watercourses that discharge to the River Trent, which then discharges some 100km downstream in the Humber River Basin, so consideration must be given to any cumulative effects that concurrent operation could cause on the Humber Estuary European Marine Site.
+The HRA concluded that cumulative effects are likely to be negligible given the minimal contribution (<4%) of the affected water bodies to the Q95 flow to the Humber Estuary.